quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part10_Discounting-awa.md

 :p How does oﬀ-policy Monte Carlo control handle exploration?
 ??x
-Off-policy Monte Carlo control handles exploration through the behavior policy \(b\).
-The behavior policy is designed to explore more than the target policy \(\pi'\), allowing for a broader range of experiences.
+Off-policy Monte Carlo control handles exploration through the behavior policy $b $.
+The behavior policy is designed to explore more than the target policy $\pi'$, allowing for a broader range of experiences.
 This ensures that the agent can discover various state-action pairs, which are necessary for accurate value function estimation and effective learning.

 :p How does oﬀ-policy Monte Carlo control handle different policies?
 ??x
-Off-policy Monte Carlo control handles different policies by using importance sampling to adjust updates based on the difference between the behavior policy \(b\) and the target policy \(\pi'\).
+Off-policy Monte Carlo control handles different policies by using importance sampling to adjust updates based on the difference between the behavior policy $b $ and the target policy$\pi'$.
 The algorithm collects episodes under the behavior policy but uses these episodes to learn a target policy.
 This approach allows for learning an optimal policy even when the episodes are generated under a different policy.

 :p How does oﬀ-policy Monte Carlo control handle episodic data?
 ??x
 Off-policy Monte Carlo control handles episodic data by collecting entire sequences of state-action-reward pairs (episodes) from the environment and using these episodes to update the value function or policy.
-Each episode provides a comprehensive trajectory, which is used to estimate the value for the target policy \(\pi'\).
+Each episode provides a comprehensive trajectory, which is used to estimate the value for the target policy $\pi'$.

 :p How does oﬀ-policy Monte Carlo control handle non-stationary environments?
 ??x